 ---|---|---|---|

 It’s important to note that these at-home treatments may not work against large infestations.
-If your at-home remedy isn’t working, contact a pest control company immediately.
-While the cost of hiring a professional exterminator may be more expensive than handling the problem yourself, you can rest assured that your provider will eliminate your ant problem and answer any questions you have along the way.
+If your at-home remedy isn’t working, contact a pest control professional immediately.
+While the pest control cost may be more expensive than handling the problem yourself, you can rest assured that your provider will eliminate your ant problem and answer any questions you have along the way.

 Here are some benefits of choosing a professional exterminator:

-- Paying for professional services may be cheaper in the long run, since you won’t have to treat repeated infestations.
+- Paying for professional services may be cheaper in the long run, since you won’t have to treat repeated infestations, making pest control worth it.

 - Ant exterminators know the best way to treat your home without causing damage.